 Travelling Solo to Ningbo: Top Travel Tips

-- In order to ensure easier and better communication while travelling solo to Ningbo, you could download the app “Pleco” on your smartphones – best for those travelling to China with zero or little knowledge of Mandarin.
+- In order to ensure easier and better communication while travelling solo to Ningbo, you could download the app “Pleco” on your smartphone – best for those travelling to China with zero or little knowledge of Mandarin.

 - While having dinner with the locals, always keep yourself last.
 Let the hosts start eating before you do.